 An example: office furniture

 Let us walk through the process of capturing value with the office furniture industry as a case.
 The office furniture industry is expected be worth 96 billion USD by 2024 yet current statistics highlight that approximately 85% of office furniture ends up in the municipal waste stream in some shape or form.
 Yet by placing an emphasis upon value leakage, creation and capture the industry has greater potential than most to become truly circular.
-Summarised below are the key concepts applied to the furniture industry.

 This example illustrates the step-by-step approach an industry such as office furniture can take to capture the value of a circular economy.
 However, it is important to note that no step on its own brings added value to either the furniture company or the customer.
 Designing for longevity, without the correct business model in place, would result in the furniture company actually loosing value.